-In our study, none of the patients presented to the outpatient clinic with symptoms of dysphagia.
-Physicians and researchers, during routine consultations, inquired about swallowing issues in patients who did not mention any symptoms related to swallowing difficulties.
-From one perspective, as previously discussed in the literature, many geriatric individuals perceive swallowing problems as a part of the normal aging process.^{20,52,53} In this study, individuals who applied to outpatient clinics and did not have specific symptoms were questioned about whether they had difficulty swallowing and those who scored three or higher on the T-EAT-10 scale were found to have lower levels of QoL.
-In a meta-analysis conducted by Jones et al. in 2017, which examined health-related QoL (HRQoL) in OD through the evaluation of 35 studies, a bidirectional inverse relationship was identified between decreasing HRQoL and increasing severity of OD.
-Following medical interventions for oropharyngeal strictures, subsequent changes were notably evident through improvements in HRQoL and a reduction in the severity of OD.
-The findings of this article underscored the importance of targeting HRQoL in patients with OD.51 In our study group, all subcategory assessment scores of the CAPS-19 index, evaluating the OoL in geriatric individuals with a T-EAT-10 score of 3 or higher, were found to be significantly lower compared to the reference group.
-Difficulty swallowing in geriatric individuals creates negative consequences on QoL.
-In these individuals, the increase in the level of difficulty swallowing is related to QoL levels.
+None of the patients presented to the outpatient clinic with symptoms of dysphagia.
+During routine consultations, physicians and researchers inquired about swallowing issues in patients who did not mention any symptoms related to swallowing difficulties.
+From one perspective, as previously discussed in the literature, many geriatric individuals perceive swallowing problems as a part of the normal aging process.^{20,52,53} In this study, individuals who applied to outpatient clinics and did not have specific symptoms were questioned about whether they had difficulty swallowing, and those who scored three or higher on the T-EAT-10 scale were found to have lower OoL levels.
+In a meta-analysis conducted by Jones et al. in 2017, which examined health-related QoL (HRQoL) in OD through the evaluation of 35 studies, a bidirectional inverse relationship was identified between decreased HRQoL and increased severity of OD.
+Following medical interventions for oropharyngeal strictures, subsequent changes were notably evident through improvements in HRQoL and a reduction in OD severity.
+The findings of this article underscored the importance of targeting HRQoL in patients with OD.51 In our study group, all subcategory assessment scores of the CAPS-19 index, evaluating the QoL in geriatric individuals with a T-EAT-10 score of 3 or higher, were significantly lower compared with the reference group.
+Difficulty swallowing in elderly individuals has negative consequences on QoL.
+In these individuals, an increase in the difficulty swallowing level was related to QoL level.
 This study has some limitations.
-First, it was not possible to perform advanced examinations and diagnostic swallowing instrumental evaluations due to the lack of sufficient facilities in the hospital environment, and the second limitation is that comprehensive follow-up examinations could not be obtained.
-It is important to note that the selected patient group accessible for our study consisted of individuals who could go to an outpatient clinic.
-This restriction resulted in the exclusion of geriatric populations receiving home health care, living in nursing homes, hospitalized or bedridden at home, especially the debilitated groups; these patients are often overlooked in clinic-based studies due to their lack of opportunities for hospitalization and their lack of noticeable illness.
-Although the frail elderly group was not included, the rate is quite high.
-This situation shows that healthcare professionals should be more careful about swallowing difficulties in the geriatric group.
+First, it was not possible to perform advanced examinations and diagnostic swallowing instrumental evaluations due to the lack of sufficient facilities in the hospital environment, and the second limitation was that comprehensive follow-up examinations could not be performed. the selected patient group accessible for our study comprised individuals who could visit an outpatient clinic.
+This restriction resulted in the exclusion of geriatric populations receiving home health care, living in nursing homes, and hospitalized or bedridden at home, especially the debilitated groups; these patients are often overlooked in clinic-based studies due to their lack of opportunities for hospitalization and their lack of noticeable illness.
+Although the frail elderly group was not included, the rate was quite high.
+This result shows that healthcare professionals should be more careful about swallowing difficulties in the geriatric group.